siderolabs/talos/website/content/v1.1/learn-more/networking-resources.md

 description: "Delve deeper into networking of Talos Linux."
 ---

-Starting with version 0.11, a new implementation of the network configuration subsystem is powered by [COSI]({{< relref "controllers-resources" >}}).
+Talos network configuration subsystem is powered by [COSI]({{< relref "controllers-resources" >}}).
-The new implementation is still using the same machine configuration file format and external sources to configure a node's network, so there should be no difference in the way Talos works in 0.11.

-The most notable change in Talos 0.11 is that all changes to machine configuration `.machine.network` can be applied now in immediate mode (without a reboot) via
-`talosctl edit mc --mode=no-reboot` or `talosctl apply-config --mode=no-reboot`.
+Talos translates network configuration from multiple sources: machine configuration, cloud metadata, network automatic configuration (e.g. DHCP) into COSI resources.

+Network configuration and network state can be inspected using `talosctl get` command.

+Network machine configuration can be modified using `talosctl edit mc` command (also variants `talosctl patch mc`, `talosctl apply-config`) without a reboot.
+As API access requires network connection, [`--mode=try`]({{< relref "../talos-guides/configuration/editing-machine-configuration" >}}) can be used to test the configuration with automatic rollback to avoid losing network access to the node.

 ## Resources